ViacheslavDobriy/Seminar-13-12-2021/Readme.md

-# Instruction for begginers how to work in Git
+# Instruction for begginers how to work in Git and remote repositories

 ## What is Git?